Gouger and Grote Streets, Adelaide

 (just west of Victoria Square)

-The Market began in Grote Street in 1869 and was known as the City Markets, with its official opening on 22 January 1870.
+The Market began in Grote Street in 1869 and was known as the City Markets, with its official opening on 23 January 1869.
+More than 500 people attended the first market day and by 6am all stock was sold.

 Families of generations do their weekly fruit, veg, meat, smallgoods and fresh fish shopping in the market.